 - 1. Click the Network and Security tab, and then click Users. - 2.
 Click Add.... - 3.
 On the New User page, enter a User Name and Password for the new user. - 4.
-In the Security Group drop-down menu, select the access permissions available to this new user. - The User has access to the Live View, but cannot access any of the setup pages. - The Operator has access to the Live View but limited access to the setup features.
-The user can access the General Settings page, Imaging page, Video Configurations page, Motion Detection page, Window Blanking page, and the Digital Inputs and Outputs page.
-The new user can also configure onboard storage settings but cannot delete video recordings or format the SD card. - The Administrator has full access to all the available features in the camera web interface. - 5.
+In the Security Group drop-down menu, select the access permissions available to this new user. - The User has access to the Live View and optional PTZ controls, but cannot access any of the setup pages.
+To enable the PTZ controls, click to select the checkbox for Use PTZ Controls. - The Operator has access to the Live View and PTZ controls but limited access to the setup features.
+The user can access the General page, Imaging page, Video Configurations page, Motion Detection page, Window Blanking page, and the Digital Inputs and Outputs page.
+The new user can also configure onboard storage settings but cannot delete video recordings or format the SD card. - The Administrator has full access to all the available features in the camera web interface, including PTZ controls. - 5.
 Click Apply to add the user.